agda/agda2hs/README.md

 ## agda2hs

-Compiles a subset of Agda to readable Haskell code.
+The goal of this project is *not* to translate Agda code to Haskell.
-Use case: writing your code in Agda rather than in Haskell, to verify some of its properties.
+Rather it is to carve out a common sublanguage between Agda and Haskell, with a straightforward translation from the Agda side to the Haskell side.
-The run `agda2hs` to translate it to Haskell.
+This lets you write your program in the Agda fragment, using full Agda to prove properties about it, and then translate it to nice looking readable Haskell code that you can show your Haskell colleagues without shame.

-See test/Test.agda for an example.
+See `test/Test.agda` for an example.

 ### Future work